shokrof/jekyll-now/_posts/2017-12-11-cqf_assessment.md

 #### Suggestion
-A simpler implementation can be done using c++.
+CQF assign a byte array for the slots.
+It is better to uses variable size integer array to change the remaining size easily.
 SDSL library implements variable size integer arrays, Rank, and select data structures.
-For Kmer counting application, Cache efficiency is over optimization since it is I/O intensive application.
+Also, Cache efficiency is over optimization in Kmer counting applications since it is I/O intensive application.
 CQF implementation will be simpler if the blocks organization idea is abandoned.

 ### Size Doubling